OdiaGenAI/GenerativeAI_and_LLM_Odia/model-cards/Odia/README.md

-# [OdiaGen: OdiaGenAI is a collaborative initiative that conducts research on Generative AI and LLM for the Odia Language ] (https://www.odiagenai.org)
+# [OdiaGen: OdiaGenAI is a collaborative initiative that conducts research on Generative AI and LLM for the Odia Language] (https://www.odiagenai.org)

 This repository is for OdiaGen's project training LLM on Odia.
+Please find the [blog](https://www.odiagenai.org/blog/odiagenai-released-the-first-llm-for-the-low-resource-odia-language) for more details.

 ## Models